zac-olds/wrapper/README.md

 ### Weaknesses:

 I am not 100% clear how I am going to make my search and top cigar (based on rating) functionality work.
 In addition, class components are still pretty fresh, and it is going to be difficult to impliment them in the project per the requirements.
-Lastly, I am still not completely confident with CSS, so making the project look how it does in my mind is going to be and adventure to Mt.
+Lastly, I am still not completely confident with CSS, so making the project look how it does in my mind is going to be an adventure to Mt.
 Doom.

 ### Opportunities: